Sh9hid/blog/readme.md

 # TODO :

-12. Add services cards section.
+13. Add services cards section.

 7. Add a skills section should contain linear progreess bar or circular progress indicator.

-8. Fix all html errors.
+8. Fix all errors.

 2. Make html modular.

 11. Make footer better. (meh)

-12. Fix toggle menu button, only for mobile phones.

 5. Adjust the size of nav and the logo with the name written.

+14. Add a separate photo for about section. (meh)

 <!-- 9.
 Card view highlights on hover with a image. (preferrable pink outline) -- idk man>